Economical Insurance: History

 The company was established when a group of people in Berlin (now Kitchener), Ontario created a plan to protect themselves and their neighbours from the hardships caused by fire and lightning in 1871.
 On November 25, Economical Mutual Fire Insurance Company of Berlin issued its first policy on a house and barn.
 In 1887 the company opened its headquarters on the main street of the Berlin.
 One of the early directors of the company was Moses Springer, a Member of Parliament.

 During World War I, the company became involved in controversy when its general manager, ex-mayor W. H. Schmaltz, opposed the renaming of the town of Berlin to Kitchener.

 The company expanded over the years, both in terms of geography and type of products offered.
 In 1937, Economical expanded into Quebec by purchasing Merchant's Casualty Company of Waterloo.
 Ten years later, Economical expanded into the Maritimes through acquiring the Canadian operation of Northwestern Mutual Fire Insurance Association.
 Meanwhile, the company started to offer automobile, accident, and illness insurance in addition to property insurance.

+In 1947, the company began plans for a new head office building to be constructed at the corner of Duke and Queen in Kitchener.
+At the annual meeting in February 1948, it was announced that construction would begin as soon as materials became available.
+However, the following year, president Euler announced that preliminary estimates had been so high that the board had to revise its initial plans.
+On 24 September 1949, Economical awarded the building contract to Horton Bros.
+Limited, and the sod was turned that month.
+The accounting and fire departments moved into the second floor on 12 July 1951, and the remaining departments moved in September and October of that year.
+On 22 February 1952, the company held an official opening and tour of the new headquarters.

 Economical acquired The Missisquoi and Rouville Insurance Company of Quebec, The Perth Mutual of Stratford, Waterloo County Mutual Fire Insurance Company, the insurance-related assets of the Family Group of Companies of British Columbia, Federation Insurance, Hartford Insurance Company of Canada in 1956, 1968, 1980, 1999, 2000, and 2001 respectively.
 In 2006, The Mattei Companies of Seattle, Washington joined Economical Insurance, becoming the company's first subsidiary outside Canada.

 Throughout these changes and additions, the company's headquarters remained in the same municipality, now the city of Kitchener-Waterloo.
 By 2001, Economic Insurance Group was writing over one billion dollars in premiums annually.
 By 2014, this had increased to $2 billion.